Sharpness Matters More Than Price | Buying Kitchen Knives on a Budget

-Six months later, they’ve forgotten that feeling altogether and have moved on to more exciting gadgets.
-A year after that and the knife is now dull as a doornail.
-The cook wonders why the knives didn’t hold up so well and goes off in search of newer, better knives.
+Six months later, their knives are now dull as a doornail.
+The cook wonders why they didn’t hold up so well and goes off in search of newer, better knives.

 But wait just a minute there!
-A little maintenance can go a long way toward preserving that “new” feel.
+A little maintenance can go a long way toward preserving sharpness.
 Do it right and you can extend the life of your knives indefinitely.
 Learn about maintenance before you buy knives and you can save yourself a ton of money.

 If you want great performance from your knives, look for knives that are sharp and will remain sharp with proper maintenance instead of ones that are “maintenance free.”